rancher/rke2/docs/backup_restore.md

 When RKE2 is restored from backup, the old data directory will be moved to `/var/lib/rancher/rke2/server/db/etcd-old-%date%/`.
 Then RKE2 will attempt to restore the snapshot by creating a new data directory, then starting etcd with a new RKE2 cluster with one etcd member.

-To restore the cluster from backup, run RKE2 with the `--cluster-reset` option, with the `--cluster-reset-restore-path` also given:
+To restore the cluster from backup, first you need to stop RKE2 service if its enabled via systemd.
+Once stopped, run RKE2 with the `--cluster-reset` option, with the `--cluster-reset-restore-path` also given:

 ```
+systemctl stop rke2-server
 rke2 server \
   --cluster-reset \
   --cluster-reset-restore-path=<PATH-TO-SNAPSHOT>